An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Postulates of quantum mechanics

 \begin{postulate}[Composition of systems] The state space of a composite physical system is the tensor product of the state spaces of the component physical systems.
 Moreover, if we have systems numbered $1$ through $n$, and system number~$i$ is prepared in the state~$\ket{\Psi_i}$, then the joint state of the total system is $\ket{\Psi_1}\otimes\ket{\Psi_2}\otimes\dots\otimes\ket{\Psi_n}$.

 \end{postulate}

 The third postulate of quantum mechanics is about the \emph{time-evolution} of \emph{closed} quantum systems.

 \begin{postulate}[Unitary time-evolution] The evolution of a \emph{closed} quantum system is described by a \emph{unitary transformation}.
-That is, the state~$\ket{\Psi_1}$ of the system at time~$t_1$ is related to the state~$\ket{\Psi_2}$ of the system at time~$t_2$ by a unitary operator~$U$, which depends only on the times~$t_1$ and $t_2$, in such a way that $\ket{\Psi_2}=U\ket{\Psi_1}$.
+That is, the state~$\ket{\Psi_1}$ of the system at time~$t_1$ is related to the state~$\ket{\Psi_2}$ of the system at time~$t_2$ by a unitary operator~$U$ on the state space, which depends only on the times~$t_1$ and $t_2$, in such a way that $\ket{\Psi_2}=U\ket{\Psi_1}$.

 \end{postulate}

 The forth postulate of quantum mechanics is about \emph{measurements} on quantum systems.